Residence Life Philosophy

 University furniture may not be moved from one room, section or lounge to another without the approval of residence director.
 Residence hall room furniture may not be moved without approval from the RD.
 Alterations of any kind to university-owned property are prohibited.

-Adult guests may stay overnight in the residence hall when space is available.
+Adult guests (between the ages of 15-25) may stay overnight in the residence hall when space is available.
 All guests need to register with the appropriate community advisor and/or residence director.
 Registration insures guests of three nights of free lodging.
 A $15 per night fee is charged to guests staying more than three nights.
 A guest may stay a maximum of one week after permission is granted.
 The same visitor may only stay 3 nights (or up to a maximum of one week by permission from residence director) per semester.
 Guests will abide by the same residence hall regulations as residents.
 A guest failing to comply with regulations and/or otherwise disrupting the life of the residence hall community will be asked to leave.

 The standards of conduct should be followed in the choice of various art and media forms, including choice of music, videos, and posters hung in rooms.
 No items pertaining to alcoholic beverages or which are sexually provocative or degrading should be displayed in the residence halls, including cans, bottles or posters.
 A student may be asked to remove items which do not follow community standards.